Indiana defines "reckless driving" as operating a vehicle recklessly and:

 - going at such an unreasonably high or low rate of speed that it endangers the safety of persons or property or blocks the proper flow of traffic

 - passing another vehicle on a slope or curve where visibility is limited to less than 500 feet, or

-- passing a stopped school bus that has an arm-signal device in extended position.
+- passing a stopped school bus that has an arm-signal device in an extended position.

 Reckless Driving Penalties